 This strategy is based on evidence which help to determine priorities, objectives and actions to achieve a common vision, and moreover, is in line with the major national policy paper: the National Strategy for Development and Integration (NSDI 2016-2020) and the Government’s program; and aligned with the country's commitments to implement the Sustainable Development Goals (SDGs) and the WHO’s European Framework for health and wellbeing “Health 2020”.

-The development of the NHS 2016-2020 is a complex undertaking that involves many parties and stakeholders who work for, contribute to, and benefit from health and wellbeing.
-Therefore, situated on a constantly changing ground, it is foreseen to be an open and dynamic joint actions process towards achieving the vision for a "quality, timely, and financially affordable health care, for better health and wellbeing for all in Albania".
+The development of the NHS 2016-2020 was a complex undertaking that involves many parties and stakeholders who work for, contribute to, and benefit from health and wellbeing, including but not limited to government ministries and agencies, academia, health professionals associations, NGOs, UN agencies etc Therefore, situated on a constantly changing ground, it was foreseen to be an open and dynamic joint actions process towards achieving the vision for a "quality, timely, and financially affordable health care, for better health and wellbeing for all in Albania".
+The strategy was developed and consulted through a series of meetings of the inter-ministerial technical working group and through an online consulting platform.

 I.2.
 Welfare and health status of the population in Albania